Mediberg S.r.l. Legislative Decree No. 231/01

 Although Legislative Decree No. 231/01 emphasises the "exempting" function of the Organisation, Management and Control Model for the entity, the Model primarily has a "preventive" function in relation to the crimes referred to in the Decree and, more generally, it is aimed at ensuring that the entity's activity fully complies with a parameter of "legality".

-2. appointed the Supervisory Body.
+• 2. proceeded with the new appointment of the Supervisory Body.

 CODE OF ETHICS